 There are a number of benefits of opting for a managed internet service such as a leased line, including:

-● Option for anti-virus, anti-spam, and web filtering to be built in to the service
+- Option for anti-virus, anti-spam, and web filtering to be built into your data network

 - Frees up human and financial resources as web administrators not required